aLahat/piper/README.md

-piper allows for reviewing the comandsone by one (-b), printing the parsed comands (-v), viewing specific steps (-s). and most importatly running them (-r).
+piper allows for reviewing the comandsone by one (-b), printing the parsed comands (-v), viewing specific steps (-s). and most importatly running them (-r). piper can also translate a ppr script to a bash script by using -p (--printBash) to print out a bash script.